 The recent resurgence of ‘Ransomware’ has the world in a grip of panic.
-Everyone from the CEOs of international banks to the humble mom-and-pop store around the corner, to this not-so-humble writer, are fretting about the possibility of a Ransomware attack.
+Everyone from the CEOs of international banks to the humble mom-and-pop store around the corner to this not-so-humble writer, are fretting about the possibility of a Ransomware attack.
 In all this, I want to ask a single question.
 Why NOW?

-Let’s put a timeline to Ransomware.
-Some research on the lines of security against cyberattacks has unearthed the fact that this predatory software has been around for more than a decade.
+Let’s put a timeline on Ransomware.
+Some research on the lines of security against cyber attacks has unearthed the fact that this predatory software has been around for more than a decade.
 And has been operational across Europe, Russia, China, and the US.
 So why hasn’t anyone done anything about it?
 A Symantec’s report suggested that a modest Ransomware, or Cryptolocker, earned more than US$ 300,000 a month.
 A previous version of the Ransomware earned more than US$ 27 million.
 Most of these software authors create a chain of ‘Sales Professionals’ to further their reach.
 These sales reps get a commission in turn for their efforts.
 This is, apparently, a legitimate business model.
 How has this existed for a decade without stringent action against them?
 The simple answer is, they are next to impossible to find.
 And with the advent of Bitcoin, their transaction has become sufficiently anonymized to cover up their tracks.

 Don’t take this lightly.
 This is the Cyber Mafia!
 It’s a crime, and we need to fight against it.

 How do you fight an entity that you don’t know?
-Well let me tell you then…
+Well, let me tell you then…

 Be Prepared!
 Be Very Prepared!